 The completion of forty hours of observation/work/voluntary experience in the Veterinary Medical Technology field is highly recommended.
 Although not required, applicants who acquire observation hours will be awarded additional points during a consideration.
-The observation form is located at VMT-Admissions-Packet or may be obtained from the Veterinary Medical Technology Programs Admissions Counselor.
+The observation form is located on the Competitive Admissions Website or may be obtained from the Veterinary Medical Technology Programs Education Navigator.